dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Joel Dietz:**
- yeah I mean the two are related in the sense fear iam basically chose a non-profit foundation in Switzerland as its governance structure and if I remember correctly there were nine board
+ yes I mean the two are related in the sense ethereum basically chose a non-profit foundation in Switzerland as its governance structure and if I remember correctly there were nine board